20% - 25% OFF ALL ITEMS EXCLUDING INCENTIVE COVERS

 As we look back on this landmark comic, it's clear that its influence will continue to be felt for years to come.
 In the ever-evolving world of Batman, The Long Halloween remains a touchstone—a story that captured the essence of the Dark Knight and reshaped it for a new generation.
 It's not just a great Batman story; it's a pivotal chapter in the ongoing legacy of one of pop culture's most enduring icons.

-TAGGED: Batman, The Long Halloween, DC, DCU
+TAGGED: Batman, Batman: The Long Halloween - The Last Halloween, DC, DCU

 © 2022 MASTERFILE CO.
 ALL RIGHTS RESERVED.
 GONKBONK AND ALL RELATED TITLES, LOGOS AND CHARACTERS ARE TRADEMARKS OF MASTERFILE CO.